nk2655/DA_Project_3_Data-Wrangling-with-mongoDB-openStreetMap/README.md

 94 peoples invovlved in the map editing.

 ### 2. Problems Encountered in the Map
-After initially downloading a small sample size of the San Jose area and running it, I noticed three main problems with the data, which I will discuss in the following order:
+After initially downloading a small sample size of the San Jose area and running it, I noticed two main problems with the data, which I will discuss in the following order:
 1) Abbreviated street names ('Branham Ln')
 2) Inconsistent postal codes ('CA950543', '95014-1899')